 STRANSW was formed in July 2007 by five motorcycle riders who each have many years experience in promoting motorcycle safety.

 The original Survive The Ride (STR) project commenced in 2002 as a project funded by Auburn, Holroyd & Parramatta Councils in Sydney’s western suburbs.
 Over 5 years the STR project received strong support from riders, the motorcycle industry and local Government.
 In 2007 the support culminated in funding from 8 Councils and in-kind support from another 16 Councils.

-Unfortunately, due to pressure from individuals within the RTA, local Councils were forced to withdraw their support and the original STR project was dismantled.
+Unfortunately, due to pressure from individuals within NSW State Government, local Councils were forced to withdraw their support and the original STR project was dismantled.

 But we are passionate about riding bikes for as long as we can so letting the project simply die out was not an option.

 STRANSW was established to ensure we continue to encourage riders and stakeholders who wish to improve their own safety and that of other riders.